-Fly into Cody, WY (COD) on Sunday for your Working Ranch Internship at HorseWorks Wyoming!
+Fly into Cody, WY (COD) on Sunday for your Working Ranch Vacation at HorseWorks Wyoming!
 A local shuttle operator will pick up in Cody, WY, bring you to our working ranch and return you to Cody after your working ranch adventure!
-Whether you are traveling from overseas on an ESTA Visa or from within the continent, we recommend making your reservations early to get low fares.
+Whether you are traveling from overseas or from within the continent, we recommend making your reservations early to get low fares.
 Round out your working ranch experience and make the most of your trip by planning off-ranch activities, renting a car to go to Yellowstone National Park for a day or two, or staying overnight in Cody before or after Internship.
 There are many Area Attractions, like the Cody Nite Rodeo, the Buffalo Bill Historical Center Museums and the hot springs in Thermopolis.
 If you are driving from home or renting a car in Cody, Billings, or another regional airport, download directions to the ranch on this site.

 When to Visit: